victorpreuss/zr16-processor/README.md

 $ cd scripts
 $ python serialcomm.py
 ```
-And type on the command line how many clock pulses you want to execute.
+Now type on the command line how many clock cycles you want to execute.
 After that, the console will print the registers and RAM[0:15] after each clock cycle on the FPGA.
 Now you can play and debug your code!

 To run the **script/serialcomm.py** you must have pySerial and PrettyTable installed:
 ```